 Dr Kolodny has served, and continues to serve, as an expert witness on behalf of states and counties in litigation against opioid manufacturers and distributors.
-He is also the executive director of Physicians for Responsible Opioid Prescribing, a nonprofit organization that has advocated with the US Food and Drug Administration for improved regulation of opioid manufacturers.
+He is also the executive director of Physicians for Responsible Opioid Prescribing.

 The viewpoints expressed in this article are those of the author(s) and do not necessarily reflect the views and policies of the AMA.